TezosRio/TezosJ_plainJava/README.md

 - Synchronously check (wait until) an operation hash has been included in a block.
 - Now allows (1.0.9) specifying gasLimit and storageLimit to batch transactions through flushTransactions method.
 - Smart Contract calls to entrypoints.
-- Builds Micheline parameters on the fly.
+- Builds entrypoint parameters messages on the fly.
-- FA1.2 compatible (mint, burn, transfer, pause, etc).
+- FA1.2 (UNDER MAINTENANCE).
 - Ledger Nano hardware wallet integration through Ledger Javascript library (not included).

 The main purpose of TezosJ SDK library is to foster development of applications in plain Java that interacts with Tezos ecosystem.
 This might open Tezos to a whole world of software producers, ready to collaborate with the platform.
 TezosJ is to play the role of a layer that will translate default Java method calls to Tezos network real operations (create_account, transfer_token, etc.)